- News & Events

 Melissa Walker is the George Dean Johnson, Jr., Professor of History at Converse College in Spartanburg and the author or editor of six books on Southern history.
 In 2007 Walker was the CASE/Carnegie Foundation South Carolina Professor of the Year.

-"This book is an important contribution to the cache of scholarship on South Carolina history and is also a work that testifies to the value of regional and local history."—Courtney L. Tollison, Furman University, West Virginia History
+"This book is an important contribution to the cache of scholarship on South Carolina history and is also a work that testifies to the value of regional and local history."—Courtney L. Tollison, West Virginia History

 "Focusing on the nineteenth century, a transitional era in South Carolina history, Recovering the Piedmont Past explores a range of topics from upcountry tourism to African American religion to educational institutions to evolution controversies, illuminating the multi-hued characteristics and conventions of the area's residents.
 The volume adds deeper and richer colors to the picture of our state."—Amy Thompson McCandless, Dean, Graduate School and Professor of History, College of Charleston